Tue09Oct2018Zoological Society of London, UK

-The Oxford Martin Programme on the Illegal Wildlife Trade (OMP-IWT) is thrilled to announce its 2nd Symposium on Illegal Wildlife Trade (IWT), which will be hosted in partnership with BIOSEC University of Sheffield, Lancaster Environmental Centre, the Durrell Institute of Conservation and Ecology and associated with the Royal Society.
-The meeting will be held in Central London prior to the 2018 London IWT Conference.
+We are thrilled to announce the event, Evidence to Action: Research to Address Illegal Wildlife, jointly organised by Oxford Martin Programme on the Illegal Wildlife Trade (OMP-IWT), BIOSEC University of Sheffield, Lancaster Environment Centre, the Durrell Institute of Conservation and Ecology, the Institute of Zoology (IOZ).
+The meeting will be held prior to the 2018 London IWT Conference.

 Wed02May201811:00 amSeminar Room 2, New Radcliffe House, Department of Zoology, University of Oxford, Oxford, UK